SanHalacoglu/GameOn/documentation/M5_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:
         1. **Looking for Group**:
-            - **Description**: When clicking the “Find Group” button in the app, the user is entered into the matchmaking queue, and once a group is found or the timeout is reached a popup appears informing the user of the matchmaking status.
+            - **Description**: When a user clicks the “Find Group” button on the main page of the app, they are entered into the matchmaking queue.
+The Find Group button is then disabled and the user can continue to use other features in the app.
+When a group is found, or the timeout of 1 minute is reached, the user receives a live update in the form of a popup notification, informing them whether matchmaking was successful or not.

             - **Primary actor(s)**: User
             - **Main success scenario**:
+                1. User is on the main page of GameOn.
-                1. User clicks the “Find Group” button.
+                2. User clicks the “Find Group” button.
+                3. The "Find Group" button becomes disabled and says "Finding".
-                2. A matchmaking request is submitted, and the user is in the matchmaking queue.
+                4. A matchamking request is submitted, and the user is added to the matchmaking queue.
-                3. The app polls for the matchmaking status.
-                4. A group is found and the success popup is displayed.
+                5. A group is found based on the user's preferences.
+                6. A popup appears stating "You have been matched with a group!"
-                5. The new group appears in the "view existing group" section
+                7. The new group appears in the "view existing group" section of the main page.
             - **Failure scenario(s)**:
                 - 1a.
-Not enough users in queue, After a timeout, the system removes the user from matchmaking queue and displays a timeout popup.
+Not enough users in the matchmaking queue, After a timeout, the system removes the user from matchmaking queue and displays a timeout popup.

 <a name="fr4"></a>